MadtownLems/cets-multisite-dashboard-crawler/README.md

 cets-multisite-dashboard-crawler
 ================================

-WordPress plugin to hit the dashboard of every site in a MultiSite network
+// A WordPress plugin to hit the dashboard of every site in a MultiSite network

 This plugin is designed to address an issue regarding updating plugins in a MultiSite environment.
 If a plugin update needs to perform any database updates or other maintenance tasks, doing so in a MultiSite environment can lead to large problems.
 This plugin addresses this by providing a utility to touch the backend of every site in a MultiSite environment, thus allowing the updated plugin to perform any required updates.